The Linera banner

 Authentication

-Operations are always authenticated and messages may be authenticated.
+Operations in a block are always authenticated and messages may be authenticated.
 The signer of a block becomes the authenticator of all the operations in that block.
-As operations are executed by applications, messages can be created to be sent to other chains.
+As operations are being executed by applications, messages can be created to be sent to other chains.
 When they are created, they can be configured to be authenticated.
 In that case, the message receives the same authentication as the operation that created it.
 If handling an incoming message creates new messages, those may also be configured to have the same authentication as the received message.

 In other words, the block signer can have its authority propagated across chains through series of messages.
-This allows applications to safely store user state in chains that the user may not have the authority to produce blocks.
+This allows applications to safely store user state on chains that the user may not have the authority to produce blocks.
 The application may also allow only the authorized user to change that state, and not even the chain owner is able to override that.

 ┌───┐ ┌─────────────────┐ ┌───┐

-Chain A │ ├────►│ Operation 1 (A) ├────►│ │
+Chain A owned by (a) │ ├────►│ Operation 1 (a) ├────►│ │

 └───┘ └────────┬────────┘ └───┘